DLR-RM/stable-baselines3/docs/guide/save_format.rst

-  ├── policy.pth        PyTorch state dictionary of the policy saved ├── pytorch_variables.pth Additional PyTorch variables ├── _stable_baselines3_version contains the SB3 version with which the model was saved
+  ├── policy.pth        PyTorch state dictionary of the policy saved ├── pytorch_variables.pth Additional PyTorch variables ├── _stable_baselines3_version contains the SB3 version with which the model was saved ├── system_info.txt contains system info (os, python version, ...) on which the model was saved

 Pros: